Explore Jobs

 Average Salary: $93,101

-Below is a full table of the average pay for various owner/operator that pay the most followed by a more detailed explanation of our methodology.
+Below is a comprehensive table of the highest-paying owner/operator roles, followed by an explanation of our methodology.

 Highest-Paying Types Of Owner/Operators